-Members Director of Compliance & Human Resources Directors, SEVP, Group Heads, and Department Heads related to the subject matter, attending as invitees Duties and Responsibilities Providing guidance on strategy and the effectiveness of Personal Data Protection implementation Bankwide.
+Director of Compliance & Human Resources Members of the Board of Directors, SEVP, Group Heads, Directors, SEVF, Group rieads, Members 2.
+Director of Information and Department Heads related Technology to the subject matter, attending 3.
+Director of Risk Management as invitees 1.
+Providing guidance on strategy and the effectiveness of Personal Data Protection implementation Bankwide.
+Duties and Responsibilities 2.
 Conducting mapping, assessment, and all necessary actions to align Bank Mandiri's operations/activities with the provisions of the Personal Data Protection Law.